-Megan Sharpton: Body Found Burning In Tennessee, Murdered By Donnie Jones On ID
+Megan Sharpton On ID: Body Found Burning In Tennessee, Murdered By Donnie Jones

 Murder Comes To Town: A Suspect Is Named

 Her mother, Kelly Hale Sharpton, was beside herself with grief.
-People took to the blogs and social media to vent their frustrations and speculations about who had done it.
+People took to blogs and social media to vent their frustrations and speculations about who had done it.

-DNA and CODIS linked the murder of Megan Sharpton to an ex-con named Donnie Frank Jones Jr., according to the website Blink On Crime, some suspected that the killer was Donnie Frank Jones Jr., and he knew that some people had their eye on him.
+DNA and CODIS linked the murder of Megan Sharpton to an ex-con named Donnie Frank Jones Jr., according to the website Blink On Crime.
+Some suspected that the killer was Donnie Frank Jones Jr., and he knew that some people had their eye on him.
 In retaliation, Donnie allegedly used intimidation to detract attention away from him.

 According to WZTV FOX 17, police learned that Donnie Jones’ wife knew Megan.
 They also learned that Donnie Jones was behind the phone call to Megan about a job interview.
 Tennessee detectives finally arrested Donnie and indicted him for murder.
 Prosecutors eyed the death penalty.
 But Donnie Jones pleaded guilty and received a life sentence.
 It’s interesting that he brutally killed Megan, but when it came to his own life, he wanted to spare it.